Office Chair Lumbar Support: Types & Benefits

 Your sitting posture while using lumbar support is particularly important for your spine health.
 It is not just about using an ergonomic chair.
 There are ways to make the best use of it.

-It is important to move frequently away from your sedentary position.
-You can still have lower back aches if you donβt move enough from your desk all day with the best of lumbar supports.
+It is important to move frequently.
+You can still have lower back aches if you don’t move enough from your desk all day.

 Frequently Asked Questions (FAQs)